Here are some things I’ve realized. And that you should have warned me about, you smug cat owners.

 *NOTE ON TIMING: This cake has many steps, but none of them are particularly hard.
 For convenience, I’d split it up over 2-3 days.
 On the first day, bake the cake layers and let them cool before wrapping and freezing them.
 Make the coconut syrup and leave it covered in the fridge.
 On the second day, make the coconut pastry cream and frosting.
 Assemble the cake.
 Serve it then or on the third day.

 Make the cake: Set oven rack in middle position.
 Heat oven to 350 degrees.
 Grease or butter/flour two 9-inch cake pans very well.
 Add a parchment paper circle in the bottom of each and grease that too.
 You don’t want your layers to stick!
-Pour milk, egg whites, and extracts into a small bowl and whisk gently until blended.
+Pour milk, coconut milk, egg whites, and extracts into a small bowl and whisk gently until blended.

 In a large bowl, whisk together cake flour, sugar, baking powder, and salt.
 Add the butter and continue beating until mixture resembles moist crumbs, with no powdery streaks left.